 Where can I get a copy of one of your books?

-Online from Amazon, our Publishers or our e-shop and all good bookshops!
+Online from Amazon, or from the e-shop and in all good bookshops!

 Do you have a legal cashier vacancy?